How to reverse tie-dye with bleach

 Just like you can do immersion dyeing in regular tie-dye, you can also use a similar process for reverse-dyeing.
 Simply submerge a black folded shirt into a bath of bleaching solution.
 You can choose to submerge all or only a part of the garment.
 Common methods include bunching up the shirt with a crumple fold and then tightly winding cord around the bundle.
 You will then gently place the ball in the bleach solution bath.

 You can choose to completely submerge a shirt in the solution or to only soak parts of it.
 What you will find is that you need to let the shirt in contact with the bleaching solution for 15 minutes, the time it takes for the bleach to react and discolor the areas of the shirt.

-Spraying with spray bottle
+Spraying it with a spray bottle

 Spraying the bleaching solution on the shirt is easily accomplished by first filling up a suitable spray bottle with your bleach mix.
 Let’s remember that we want a concentration of about 3% sodium hypochlorite, which is a weak solution, in order to not damage the garment.
 Once you have you spray bottle filled up, simply aim at the shirt and spray ahead, there are no wrong ways to go about it.
 Experimentation is the master of invention when reverse-dyeing.

 Another popular method is to apply the bleach is by using a spray bottle, very useful for making space-themed patterns.
 You can give a look as if you’re looking out into space and you see the stars and galaxies in a sea of black.
 After spraying the design onto the shirt, wait 15 minutes for the bleach to react fully.